Gorilla LogoHome

 This spatial orientation task measures the effects of cueing on reaction times to target stimuli.
 This example requires the participant to press one of two keys when a green 'thumbs up’ appears in the corresponding box.
 75% of the time, a green circle will appear in the correct box before the stimulus appears.
 Reference: Wikipedia

-Sustained Attention Test
+Sustained Attention to Response Task

 A classic sustained attention reaction test (or SART).